firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-22-radio-static.md

 artist-img: artist-name.jpg
 author-img: carolin-jansen.jpg
 author-bio: |
-  Carolin Jansen is a writer of short fiction, poetry and overly ambitious to-do lists.
+  Carolin Jansen is a writer of short fiction, poetry, and overly ambitious to-do lists.
 She lives in Germany, where she works as a doctor.
 English is her second language.
 Her interests include strange and fantastical stories, bioethics, ice cream, and petting dogs.
 She can be found on Twitter as [@_cjansen](https://www.twitter.com/_cjansen).
 "Radio Static" is her first magazine publication.
-proofread: false
+proofread: true
 contentnote:

 ---